Someone Owes Me Money – What Are My Options?

 Once you file the lawsuit and serve it on the party that owes you money, they have 20 days to respond or you can seek a default judgment against them.
 If they respond by filing something called an “answer,” then you’re in litigation and can expect to be fighting for over a year and spending a lot of money which you may never recover.
 Of course, the case may settle at some point but there will be a cost in time and money to get to that point.

 While I don’t make it a practice to discourage people from fighting for what’s fair, the unfortunate reality is that litigation is an expensive, time-consuming process.
 My clients are all small businesses, most of whom can be crippled by a lawsuit not only because of the expense, but also because it is such a distraction from doing what it takes to maintain the business.
+Most litigators tell me that, unless you’re owed more than about $50,000, it isn’t worth suing because you’ll spend more in time and attorney fees trying to get a judgment you might not be able to collect.

 Also see posts by mediator Glenn Meier about the mediation process: